 Today, more than 5 million Americans are suffering from Alzheimer’s disease (AD), and experts predict that by 2050 that number could reach as high as 16 million.
 This year alone, AD cost America $259 billion, and if these predictions are correct, these expenses will exceed $1 trillion by 2050.

 Many people do not know that one in three seniors dies with Alzheimer’s or another dementia-related condition, or that it is the sixth leading cause of death for people over the age of 65.
 Alzheimer’s kills more people than breast cancer and prostate cancer combined.
 If those numbers hit too close to home, then join the crowd.

 Alzheimer’s is a progressive disease, one that gradually changes a person’s ability to communicate.
 The sufferers often lose their train of thought, which is frustrating for them and those around them.
 Working with such people requires a lot of patience, excellent listening skills and lots of understanding.

 Here are some of the ways you can make the communication smoother and help them on this tough road ahead.

-Communicating with a Loved One with Alzheimer’s Disease
+How do I communicate with a Loved One with Alzheimer’s Disease?

 Do not argue with them